DETAILED ACTION

 the UE detects a Radio Link failure (RLF) (Jiang, Page 5, Paragraphs 122-134, Fig. 5, apparatus for cell handover, modules 410-480)

-Although Xie addresses the remaining limitations of claim 3, Jiang demonstrates the following limitations of a User Equipment (UE) (Jiang, Page 3, Paragraph 76, Fig. 1B, UE 20), comprising:
+Although Xie addresses the remaining limitations of claim 3, Jiang demonstrates the following limitations of a user equipment (UE) (Jiang, Page 3, Paragraph 76, Fig. 1B, UE 20), comprising:

 a processor; and

-a memory in electronic communication with the processor, wherein instructions stored in the memory (Jiang, Pages 5-6, Paragraphs 135-138, 146, and 149, Fig. 6, apparatus 600, processing component 602, memory 604, communication component 616) are executable to:
+a memory in communication with the processor and storing one or more instructions that, when executed by the processor (Jiang, Pages 5-6, Paragraphs 135-138, 146, and 149, Fig. 6, apparatus 600, processing component 602, memory 604, communication component 616), cause the UE to:

-if the UE detects a Radio Link failure (RLF) and has stored therein a conditional handover configuration (Jiang, Page 3, Paragraph 63, UE does not execute cell handover immediately when receiving the conditional handover command, only when a target tell meets a handover condition; Pages 4-5, Paragraphs 95-110, Fig. 2-3, conditional handover of the UE), set time information in a RLF report to a time that has elapsed between reception of a latest conditional handover configuration and the detection of the RLF (Jiang, Paragraphs 95-96, Steps 210, preset handover command; Paragraphs 97-109, Steps 220-270, radio link failure detection, information recording in the radio link-failure report; Paragraphs 105-110, time information, time interval).
+in a case that the UE detects an RLF and has stored therein a conditional handover configuration, (Jiang, Pages 2-3, Paragraph 63, UE does not execute cell handover immediately when receiving the conditional handover command, only when a target tell meets a handover condition; Pages 4-5, Paragraphs 95-110, Fig. 2-3, conditional handover of the UE), the UE sets the time information to a time that has elapsed between a reception of a latest conditional handover configuration and the detection of the RLF (Jiang, Page 4, Paragraphs 95-96, Steps 210, preset handover command; Paragraphs 97-109, Steps 220-270, radio link failure detection, information recording in the radio link-failure report), and

 Jiang and Xie are considered to be analogous to the claimed invention because they are in the same field of hand-off or reselection arrangements of wireless communication.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Xie to incorporate the teachings of Jiang in further demonstrate the user equipment’s ability to detect radio link failure.
+It would have been obvious to a person of ordinary skill in the art to determine the elapsed time between receipt of the conditional handover configuration and initiation of the handover procedure as the information reporting method of Xie and the cell handover method of Jiang utilize these timing events to generate diagnostic information for conditional handover optimizing.
+Determining the interval between two expressly identified events would have been no more than the predictable use of known timing information to obtain an additional diagnostic metric for the same purpose of improving conditional handover performance.
 Doing so would enable a communication device with an enhanced ability to detect failure in a conditional handover configuration scenario.

-Regarding Claim 4, Xie in view of Jiang teaches a reporting method of User Equipment (UE) (Xie, Pages 6-7, Paragraphs 213-240, Fig. 1, Steps 11-12, UE reporting method; Jiang, Pages 4-5, Paragraphs 95-110, Fig. 2-3, conditional handover of the UE, Steps 210-270, Paragraphs 111-117, Steps 310-320), comprising:
+Regarding Claim 4, Xie in view of Jiang teaches a reporting method performed by a user equipment (UE) (Xie, Pages 6-7, Paragraphs 213-240, Fig. 1, Steps 11-12, UE reporting method; Jiang, Pages 4-5, Paragraphs 95-110, Fig. 2-3, conditional handover of the UE, Steps 210-270, Paragraphs 111-117, Steps 310-320), the reporting method comprising:

-if the UE detects a Radio Link failure (RLF) and has stored therein a conditional handover configuration (Xie, Pages 6-7, Paragraphs 214-228, Step 11, reporting, from the UE to a network device, information of a connection failure; Jiang, Paragraphs 95-96, Steps 210, preset handover command), setting time information in a RLF report to a time that has elapsed between reception of a latest conditional handover configuration and the detection of the RLF (Xie, Pages 6-7, Paragraph 215-218, connection failure type, information; Paragraph 219-227, time difference; Page 7, Paragraphs 230-240, Step 12, reporting measurement information of the cell, source cell, target cell, candidate target cell; Page 7, Paragraph 234, radio link failure [RLF] report; Jiang, Pages 4-5, Paragraphs 95-96, Steps 210, preset handover command; Paragraphs 97-109, Steps 220-270, radio link failure detection, information recording in the radio link-failure report; Paragraphs 105-110, time information, time interval).
+in a case that the UE detects an RLF and has stored therein a conditional handover configuration (Xie, Pages 6-7, Paragraphs 214-228, Step 11, reporting, from the UE to a network device, information of a connection failure; Jiang, Paragraphs 95-96, Steps 210, preset handover command), the UE sets the time information to a time that has elapsed between a reception of a latest conditional handover configuration and the detection of the RLF (Xie, Pages 6-7, Paragraph 215-218, connection failure type, information; Paragraph 219-227, time difference; Page 7, Paragraphs 230-240, Step 12, reporting measurement information of the cell, source cell, target cell, candidate target cell; Page 7, Paragraph 234, radio link failure [RLF] report; Jiang, Pages 4-5, Paragraphs 95-96, Steps 210, preset handover command; Paragraphs 97-109, Steps 220-270, radio link failure detection, information recording in the radio link-failure report; Paragraphs 105-110, time information, time interval), and

 Regarding Claim 5, Xie in view of Jiang teaches a base station apparatus (Xie, Page 3, Paragraph 104, source base station; Jiang, Page 3, Paragraph 76, Fig. 1B, eNB 10), comprising:

-a processor; and a memory in electronic communication with the processor, wherein instructions stored in the memory are executable (Xie, Page 10-11, Paragraph 318, Paragraph 343, Fig. 6, network device, processor 62, memory 63; Page 12, Paragraph 371) to:
+transmit a conditional handover configuration to a user equipment (UE) (Xie, Page 10-11, Paragraph 318, Paragraph 343, Fig. 6, network device, processor 62, memory 63; Page 12, Paragraph 371), thereby causing the UE to:

 transmit a conditional handover configuration to User Equipment (UE) (Xie, Page 3, Paragraph 104, source base station, target base station to which the terminal is handed over; Page 10, Paragraphs 318, transceiver 61; Jiang, Pages 3-4, Paragraph 62, Fig. 1A, Step 110, handover command transmitted by a base station to UE; Paragraph 95-96, preset handover command transmitted by a base station), thereby causing the UE to: